flyingrhinonz/nccm/README.md

 ---------------

 Starting nccm:

+The most common problem for existing installations is user errors in the nccm.yml file.
+Try `yamllint nccm.yml`.
+If yamllint passes and nccm still fails: run as `nccm -d` and check syslog for errors - you may see a message about the connection item line that fails or at least the last line that succeeded.

-The most common problem is missing Python3 dependencies.
+The most common problem for new installations is missing Python3 dependencies.
 Run nccm and read the exception message - it will tell you what's missing.

 The second most common problem is different nccm and nccm.yml versions.
 This usually happens if you download a newer nccm version and use your existing and older